w3f/Grants-Program/applications/CumulusProver.md

 | 3. | SP1 RISC-V zkVM Integration | We will integrate the SP1 RISC-V zkVM shell for executing parachain functions and generating cryptographic proofs of execution correctness. |
 | 4. | Parachain System Pallet: validate_block Modification | We will modify the `validate_block` function in the `parachain-system` pallet to verify submitted proofs against expected inputs/outputs and check execution cycle consistency. |

-### Milestone 2 — Final Testing, Workload Distribution and Developer SDK
+### Milestone 2 — Workload Distribution and Parachain Demo & Benchmark

 * **Estimated duration**: 1.5 months
 * **FTE**: 1.05